 Since June of 2009, Neighborhood Housing Services of Greater Cleveland has administered the Cuyahoga County Down Payment Assistance Program, providing more than $1.29 million in assistance and leveraging more than $9.4 million in investment in Cuyahoga County.

-Down payment assistance, in excess of a minimum 3% that a homebuyer would be required to provide from their own funds, is available to income qualified first-time home buyers for the purchase of a home in an eligible Cuyahoga County community.
+Eligible homebuyers can receive down payment assistance in the amount of 17% of the total transaction.
+The total transaction calculates as purchase price plus 5% of purchase price for closing costs.
+The homebuyer will be responsible for a minimum of 3% of the total transaction contribution towards the purchase.
 The assistance is provided in the form of a deferred mortgage loan (50% forgiven after 10 years of occupancy) that must be used for eligible costs, and it need not be repaid until re-sale or transfer of the property.

 PLEASE NOTE: If you are under contract and/or have a purchase agreement in place before the dated certificate of completion you are not eligible for this program.
 For the Cuyahoga County Down Payment Assistance Program online Homebuyer Education cannot be used in place of in-person counseling.
 Learn about our Homebuyer Education classes here.

 - Property must be occupied by the seller, or vacant for at least 90 days before closing

 - Property must be inspected for code violations and for defective paint

 - Code violations and defective paint must be corrected before the buyer can take title or occupy the house